AdobeDocs/commerce-php/src/pages/developer/components/message-queues/bulk-operations-example.md

 ---
-group: php-developer-guide
-title: Example bulk operations implementation
-functional_areas:
-  - Services
+title: Example Bulk Operations Implementation | Commerce PHP Extensions
+description: Use this example to create your own bulk operation in Adobe Commerce or Magento Open Source.
 ---

+# Example bulk operations implementation

 This document describes how bulk operations can be implemented.
 There are three primary tasks to accomplish this: